Travel to Mexico during Covid-19: What you need to know before you go

 The basics

 Mexico is open to travelers.
-There is no need to provide a negative PCR test or quarantine for 14 days on arrival, though most resorts ask guests to complete health questionnaires.
-The land border between Mexico and the US is closed until January 21, and nonessential land travel is banned.
+There is no need to provide a negative PCR test or quarantine on arrival, though most resorts ask guests to complete health questionnaires.
+The land border between Mexico and the United States is closed for nonessential travel through at least February 21.
 However, air travel is allowed.

 What's on offer

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 28.